oakrotka/dotfiles/config/nvim/README.md

   - [ ] prettier signs for diagnostics on the right
 - [ ] make the current line number 1 column less indented to the left (and maybe brighter?)
 - [x] DO NOT add that stupid mason plugin

-features that are not stopping me from using this config but I want to add them
 - [x] hex code colors preview
 - [x] typst preview
 - [x] markdown preview